ydodia/SDCND-Term1-P4/README.md

 Outlier lines were ones that were typically noisy and lacked good data points.
 I thresholded these out of each Line's data and used averaging to maintain a smoother fit.

 In the future, I would focus on three areas: better image pre-processing, robust statistical analysis of lane markers and a better Line class adding look-ahead and smarted line following.
-I will continue and attempt fitting the harder challenge video.